anarkiwi/grclyify/README.md

 >>> Generating: cosine.py
 ```

-2. Run grclyify --help to identify out to reset any of the variables defined in the graph.
+2. Run grclyify --help to identify the variables defined in the graph which can be controlled.

 ```
 $ ./grclyify.py cosine.py --help